Hamsik2rang/Hamsik2rang/README.md

 ### Hello
 My name is Im Yongsik.

-I'm interested in Computer Graphics, Video Game Development, and GPU Programming.
+I'm interested in Computer Graphics, Game Engine Development, and GPU Programming.
 and I program using C, C++, C#, and Python.
 In particular, mainly using C++.

 ### Currently Learning